akauppi/gcloud-datastore-playground/README.md

 - watching for changes
 - extracting the history of a key
 - access rights; can we restrict access by bucket?

+The focus is on features needed for a "slow data" adapter.
+E.g. writing multiple values atomically in a batch, over writing just a single value.

 ## Requirements